afrodev/tripletex-accounting-webstore-api/README.md

     2. **Gross** (before tax)
     3. **Tax percentage** (default 25%)
     4. **Net** (after tax)
+4. After that, Tripletex requires the “Order” to be made into an actual “Invoice”
+    1. Docs say: POST/invoice will create invoice.
+Related Order and OrderLines can be created first, or included as new objects inside the Invoice.
+    2. Here we specify that we only have “pre-paid” invoices cuz it’s a webstore lol
-4. Payment from service (Stripe cuz it can do a CSV export)
+5. Payment from service (Stripe cuz it can do a CSV export)
     1. Export from Stripe for month
     2. Import to Bookkeeping for month
         1. Specify bank account that stripe is sending to.